stephenkiilu/starter-hugo-academic/content/_index.md

               * Coordinated the enumeration exercise (census) on behalf of the KNBS director general.
               * Trained and supported field enumeration officers.
-              * Worked with the local national government administrative officers (NGAOs) to ensure that thxxxxe census.
+              * Worked with the local national government administrative officers (NGAOs) to ensure that the census.

     design:
       columns: '2'